 You are still arrogant.

-You were trying to act like an elder before you earned your wisdom.
+You are still trying to act like an elder before you’ve earned your wisdom.

-You thought that as a visionary, you had the right to impose your vision on the entire world, as if the world were your personal playground – and not a complex system of relationships in which you were only a small part.
+You think that as a visionary, you have the right to impose your vision on the entire world, as if the world were your personal playground – and not a complex system of relationships in which you were only a small part.

-You were arrogant because nobody taught you otherwise.
+You are arrogant because nobody taught you otherwise.

-You were arrogant because you were high on your ego, because you were running away from yourself, from the hole in your heart that is gaping just where the indescribable love is supposed to be.
+You are arrogant because you are high on your ego, because you are running away from yourself, from the hole in your heart that is gaping just where the indescribable love is supposed to be.

 Somebody lied to you about it when you were little—and you fell straight into the trap.